 Johann Sebastian Bach (1685-1750)

-Download the translation as a pdf file
+Download the text and translation as a .pdf file

-Programme note © Lindsay Kemp/BBC
+Programme notes © Lindsay Kemp/BBC